 In 1916, Lewis won a scholarship to University College, Oxfird.
 While in Keble Kollege, where Lewis had joined a cadet battalion, Lewis met Mrs Janie King Moore, a much older woman – she was 45 at that time and had separated from her husband.
 Mrs Moore was the mother of Edward Francis Courtenay ("Paddy") Moore, with whom Lewis shared rooms and who was killed in combat.

-1917 to 1919 Lewis served in the Somerset Light Infantry.
-He
+1917 to 1919 Lewis served in the Somerset Light Infantry, a combat

-experienced on the battlefields of France the horrors of trench
+Great War.
+On the battlefields of France he witnessed the horrors of

-warfare, but in his later writings he did not speak much of the Great
+warfare, but in his later writings he did not speak much of his

-War.
-To calm his nerves under shell fire, he read voraciously and wrote
+experiences at the front To calm his nerves under shell fire, he read

 disease spread by body lice.

 During the Battle of Arras, Lewis was wounded in the back by a German shell.
-While convalescing, he met again Mrs Moore, who followed him to Oxford with her daughter Maureen.
+The wound was not life threatening but he was sent back to England.
+While convalescing at the Endsleigh Palace Hospital for Officers, originally a London hotel, he met again Mrs Moore, who followed him to Oxford with her daughter Maureen.
 However, Lewis concealed this from his father.
 In 1930 he moved into "The Kilns," a house on the outskirts of Oxford.
 A number of children found shelter and safety at the Kilns during WWII.
 Mrs Moore died in January 1951, at the age of seventynine.
 In her later years she suffered from dementia and was moved into a nursing home.